- Profit or Loss From Business

 ||If you used at least 300 square feet for daycare regularly and exclusively during the year, then you do not need to complete this worksheet.
 This worksheet is only needed if you did not use the allowable area exclusively for daycare.|

 |Line 1.
 Enter the total number of hours the facility was used for daycare during the year.|

 |Example.
 Your home is used Monday through Friday for 12 hours per day for 250 days during the year.
-It is also used on 50 Saturdays for 8 hours a day.
+It also is used on 50 Saturdays for 8 hours a day.
 Enter 3,400 hours on line 4 (3,000 hours for weekdays plus 400 hours for Saturdays).|

 |Line 2.
 If you used your home for daycare during the entire year, multiply 365 days (366 for a leap year) by 24 hours, and enter the result.|